Ashok Kumar Fellowship

 The fellowship can be carried out full-time for three months or part-time over a longer period.
 The Fellow may be based on the Parliamentary Estate in London, may be working remotely from home exclusively, or a combination of the two.

-Successful applicants will be expected to start their fellowship between November 2023 and May 2024.
+Successful applicants will be expected to start their fellowship in January 2025.
 The exact start date is to be agreed between the applicant, POST, and (if relevant) the applicant’s EngD or PhD supervisor.

 Who is eligible to apply?